chrisacheson/liquidbot/README.md

 Common errors we've seen:

 * `TypeError: __init__() got an unexpected keyword argument 'json'`
   * This is caused by an outdated version of `requests`.
-Run `pip install requests` to update.
+Run `pip install -U requests` to update.

 Compatibility
 -------------

-This module is compatible with both Python 2 and 3 using Python's `future` module.
+This module supports Python 3.5 and later.

-Some helpful tips on Py2/3 compatibility: http://python-future.org/compatible_idioms.html